-- · Store the Pen you are currently using in the refrigerator between 36°F to 46°F (2°C to 8°C) or keep at room temperature below 86oF (30oC). - · Keep TRESIBA® away from heat or light. - .
-The TRESIBA® FlexTouch® Pen you are using should be thrown away after 56 days if it is refrigerated or kept at room temperature, even if it still has insulin left in it and the expiration date has not passed.
+- · Store the Pen you are currently using out of the refrigerator below 86°F. - Keep TRESIBA® away from heat or light. - The TRESIBA® FlexTouch® Pen you are using should be thrown away after 56 days, even if it still has insulin left in it and the expiration date has not passed.

-General Information about the safe and effective use of TRESIBA®
+General Information about the safe and effective use of TRESIBA®.

-- Keen TRESIBA® FlexTouch® Pens and needles out of the reach of children. - · Always use a new needle for each injection. - .
-Do not share TRESIBA® FlexTouch® Pens or needles with other people.
+- Keep TRESIBA® FlexTouch® Pens and needles out of the reach of children. - · Always use a new needle for each injection. - Do not share TRESIBA® FlexTouch® Pens or needles with other people.
 You may give other people a serious infection, or get a serious infection from them.